1. Police Guns - Approximately 65% of police departments choose to carry Glock pistols as part of their standard police duty equipment,

 one with them at all times.
 Some choose to use the big stinger-type flashlights which are rather large and heavy (good for self-defense),

-while others prefer the smaller but mighty Surefire or Fenix flashlights, which can still put out a radiant 500+ lumens, enough to light up a street of 1,000 feet.
+while others prefer the smaller yet mighty Surefire or Fenix flashlights, which can put out a radiant 1000+ lumens, enough to illuminate a street for up to a few hundred yards.
 The smaller

-officers to use them due to the risk factors of having it fall into the hands of a criminal.
-However, there are lots of police officers who do
+law enforcement officials to carry them simply due to the risk factors of having it fall into the hands of a criminal.
+However, there are some police officers who

-carry knives with them because they can be quite useful when it comes to rescuing trapped victims, such as those stuck behind seatbelt due to an
+choose to carry knives with them because they can be quite useful when it comes to rescuing trapped victims, such as those stuck behind seatbelt due to an

-police officers prefer to carry the leatherman-type knives which offer a more complete set of tools, such as pliers, metal cutters,
+automobile accident.
+Other police officers prefer to carry the leatherman style instrument which can offer a more complete set of tools, such as pliers, metal cutters,

 screwdrivers, and more.